Michelle Clement Chair and instructor of Marketing at Camosun

 “Part of the reduction of social issues is environmental.
 We are all connected – poverty, waste management, hunger, homelessness – everything is interconnected and we must work together to make this planet more sustainable”

-“People are more aware of the importance of environmental sustainability.
+“People are more aware of the importance of sustainability.
 Unfortunately, for social issues we aren’t quite there yet”

 Michelle Clement: Sustainable Systems and Fair Business Practices